awanm2/cs/leetcode/arrays.md

 ## 121. Best Time to Buy and Sell Stock
 [121.
 Best Time to Buy and Sell Stock](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/)
 - Constraints are that the price is positive.
 - There is only one transaction.
+So we are looking maximum difference between two values.
 '''
 prices = [7,1,5,3,6,4]
             L     R
 '''

+- Lets make constraints a bit loose and say we allow negative values in the array of the prices.
+Now what we can do,

 - Keep a left pointer and right pointer.
 - Each interation of profile is less than zero , reset left to current right.
 - If profit is postive, update max profit.

-Now lets say loss is allowed, some how the price went negative.
+Now lets say loss is allowed, so we have a negative number , some how the price went negative.

 '''
 prices = [7,1,-5,3,6,4]
 '''

+So a better way is to do a bit differently

+1. The first value is minPrice.
+2. Then on each iteration of loop if  we have new minPrice, update it else calculate the new maxProfit

 # 1207.
 Unique Number of Occurrences
 [1207.
 Unique Number of Occurrences](https://leetcode.com/problems/unique-number-of-occurrences/)